 What part of your books does ChatGPT write?

 None.
 Almost all words in my books (the 10% above) are from Sudowrite.
 2/1/23 update: I’ve started to use ChatGPT minimally in editing.
 4/3/23 update: I’ve started using ChatGPT much more in generating a rough draft now that GPT4 is much better.

-5/1/23 update: I’m now using Claude to generate a rough draft and using Claude and ChatGPT in editing.
+5/1/23 update: I’m now using Claude to expand my first pass rough draft and using Claude and ChatGPT in editing/revising.

 What do you use ChatGPT for?